Krishangi/linkedin-skill-assessments-quizzes/microsoft-power-point/microsoft-power-point-quiz.md

 - [ ] Renumber the slides in Outline view.
 - [ ] Move the slides in the Slide Sorter view.
 - [ ] Reset the slide footers.

+#### Q39.
+How can you format the entire contents of a text box?
+- [ ] Click the dashed/dotted border of the text box.
+- [ ] Double-click any word in the text box.
+- [ ] Right-click the text box and select Select All.
+- [ ] Click the Font button on the Home Tab.

+#### Q40.
+You want to print full-page slides to fill 8.5-by-11-inch paper, but they appear too small in the preview.
+What is the best way to rectify this?
+- [ ] Repeatedly bump up the scale setting print option until it fills the page in the preview
+- [ ] Change the scale settings print option to 100%
+- [ ] Change the slide size to standard.
+- [ ] Select the Scale to Fit Paper print option.